SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

      all submissions are using two-column format (no mention of PACMPL) and being processed by Sheridan.
 Needs a careful updating pass. -->

+[N.b.: SIGPLAN rules are <span class="sigplan_rule>highlighted like this</span> to distinguish them from general recommendations and discussion.]

 Executive Summary
 -----------------